 As a result of health care reform, individual and family health insurance is required to be purchased during an open enrollment period.
-The most recent open enrollment period for individual and family health insurance began on November 1, 2015 and ended on January 31, 2016 for coverage effective in 2016.
-Outside of the open enrollment period, individuals and families can only purchase new or change their existing individual and family health insurance if they qualify for a special enrollment period, which requires certain qualifying events such as losing employer-sponsored health insurance, moving to another state or becoming eligible or ineligible for a government subsidy for their health insurance.
+The prior open enrollment period for individual and family health insurance began on November 1, 2015 and ended on January 31, 2016 for coverage effective in 2016.
+The open enrollment period for 2017 coverage began on November 1, 2016 and is scheduled to run through January 31, 2017.
+Outside of the open enrollment period, individuals and families can only purchase new or change their existing individual and family health insurance if they qualify for a special enrollment period, which requires certain qualifying events such as losing employer-sponsored health insurance or moving to another state.
 Our revenue depends in large part on the number of paying individual and family health insurance members we are successful in retaining and the number of individual and family health insurance members we acquire during the health care reform open enrollment period.
 We may not be successful in retaining or acquiring individual and family health insurance plan members for a number of reasons.
 If we are unsuccessful, our business, operating results and financial condition would be harmed.
 For example, we have experienced increased member attrition rates since the implementation of health care reform.
 We also experienced lower than expected individual and family health insurance application volumes during the last two open enrollment periods.
 These circumstances have resulted in lower individual and family health insurance plan membership.
-Open enrollment periods of limited duration in the individual and family health insurance markets have resulted, and may in the future result in a reduction in our membership and revenue; an increase in our expenses, particularly during the open enrollment periods; and otherwise may harm our business, operating results and financial condition, particularly given that the open enrollment period for individual and family health insurance overlaps with the annual enrollment period for t
+Open enrollment periods of limited duration in the individual and family health insurance markets have resulted, and may in the future result, in a reduction in our membership and revenue; an increase in our expenses, particularly during the open enrollment periods; and otherwise may harm our business, operating results and financial condition, particularly given that the open enrollment period for individual and family health insurance overlaps with the

 It may be difficult for the health insurance agents we employ and our systems and processes to handle as a business the increased volume of health insurance transactions that occur in a short period of time during the health care annual open enrollment period and/or the Medicare annual enrollment period.
 We hire a significant number of additional employees on a temporary or seasonal basis in a limited period of time to address the expected increase in the volume of health insurance transactions during the Medicare annual enrollment period.
 We must ensure that these employees are timely licensed, trained and certified and have the appropriate authority to sell health insurance in a number of states.
 We depend upon state departments of insurance, government exchanges and health insurance carriers for the licensing, certification and appointment of our health insurance agent employees.
 If our ability to market and sell individual and family health insurance or Medicare-related health insurance is constrained during an enrollment period for any reason, such as technology failures, reduced allocation of resources, any inability to timely license, train, certify and authorize our employees to sell health insurance, interruptions in the operation of our website or systems, or issues with government-run health insurance exchanges, we could suffer a reduction in our membership and our business, operating results and financial condition could be harmed.
 In addition, we have reduced our employee and other resources as a part of expense reduction measures.
-Our expense reductions measures have negatively impacted the resources that we dedicate to the sale of individual and family health insurance, have caused us to sell less individual and family health insurance, and could harm our business, operating results and financial condition in the future in our technology platform.
-We also increased staffing in our customer care center in anticipation of higher demand and application volume during the open enrollment period for coverage effective 2015.
-Despite our investment in these and other areas, our individual and family health insurance membership declined.
-While we may not determine to invest heavily in the health care reform open enrollment period, any investment we make in either the Medicare annual enrollment period or the health care reform open enrollment period may not result in a significant number of paying members.
-If it does not, our future profitability will be negatively impacted and our business, operating results and financial condition would be harmed.
+Our expense reductions measures have negatively impacted the resources that we dedicate to the sale of individual and family health insurance, have caused us to sell less individual and family health insurance, and could harm our business, operating results and financial condition in the future.